Sinevia/laravel-vault/README.md

 # Laravel Vault

-A secure vault implementation for Laravel.
+Vault - a secure value storage implementation for Laravel.
 It can be used directly, or attached to Laravel models.
-When attached to models it stores the values of the attributes securely in the Vault table.
-The attributes in the model's table only contain the corresponding Vault identifiers.
+When attached to models it stores the values of the attributes securely in the Vault's table.
+The attributes in the model's table only contain the corresponding identifiers referencing the Vault's table.

 ## Installation ##